askesvane/LanguageAnalytics/assignment7_WineClassification/README.md

 As was the case when predicting the grape, the model seems to be overfitting a bit.
 After about 2 epochs, the training and test accuracy as well as the training and test loss start to diverge (see the plot province_TraininglossAccuracy.jpg') indicating that the model is overfitting to the training data.

 All results and figures with the outcome graphs can be found in the 'out' folder.

+__General considerations__

+The model is in both cases performing surprisingly well which could raise some degree of suspicion.
+One potential methodological issue in the script could be specific words revealing the given label without the model learning anything from the rest of the text.
+Even though all the actual labels are removed from the text corpus, there might still be words referring directly to a category and thus disclosing the label.
+For instance, one of the top provinces is ‘Northern Spain’.
+It might be the case that the descriptions generally mention the specific Spanish region (like Catalonia, Galicia etc.).
+The model would in turn be trained to recognise all wines mentioning a Spanish region as belonging to the category ‘Northern Spain’ disregarding any other features of the description.

+In sum, there could be a general issue with additional toponyms referring to the specific province apart from the name of the province itself.
+One could imagine that a similar issue applies to the prediction of grapes.

 ## Data